|

 wanted live music, not like today, when DJ Twiddle with our records

+and call themselves musician's what a joke.
 Gary Johns joined as our singer and was

 a friend of Maurie.
 Jim started to organise “Stomp Dances”